unRob/rob.mx/src/cv/src/cv/en.md

 ### `2020` Senior DevOps Engineer at [Attentive Mobile](https://www.attentivemobile.com)

 Attentive offers a personalized mobile messaging platform, and I joined during a high-growth phase.
-As part of the DevOps team and after taking time to get comfortable exploring this system, I've taken charge of rolling out infrastructure as code (IaC) while supporting existing efforts.
+As part of the DevOps team and after taking time to get comfortable exploring this system, I've took charge of rolling out infrastructure as code (IaC) while supporting existing efforts.

 - Spent my first few months gradually introducing best practices into existing terraform configs, focusing on reducing friction for developers that were coming close contact with IaC for the first time.
 Through tooling, documentation and countless hours of pairing, our efforts have helped onboard half of the engineering organization in less than a month, with interns and senior folks as comfortable with the tools as each other (and quite close in PR count!). <br /> `terraform` `atlantis` `bash` `golang`